Behavioral Health Vs Mental Health: What Is The Difference?

 Getty Images

 Problems with mental health can range from sleep and concentration issues to low self-esteem or unhealthy attachment styles.
-Mental health issues may also comprise diagnosable mental illnesses or mental disorders.
-Common mental health illnesses include depression, generalized anxiety disorder (GAD), bipolar disorder (BPD), and post-traumatic stress disorder (PTSD).
+Mental health concerns may also indicate diagnosable mental illnesses or mental disorders.
+Common mental illnesses include depression, generalized anxiety disorder (GAD), bipolar disorder (BPD), and post-traumatic stress disorder (PTSD).

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.